 Our P.E. is inclusive to all children and aimed at providing opportunities to enjoy and progress irrespective of ability.
 In addition we are able to select children to take part in a wide range of competitions outside of school through the LSSP and other local agencies.
 We have links with various clubs so that the children have opportunities to experience teaching and coaching from specialist coaches throughout the year as well as certain year groups having the opportunity to improve on their swimming abilities.

-Children in both KS1 and KS2 are offered opportunities to take part in a wide range of afterschool P.E. and Games activities, including: football, cricket, rounders, badminton, indoor athletics, athletics, gymnastics, multi-sports, judo, and dance.
-This also coincides with cross curricular activities with children enjoying Active Maths through the Math’s of the Day programme and Rise and Shine weekly to improve children’s activity levels.
+Children from EYFS up to KS2 are offered opportunities to take part in a wide range of afterschool P.E. and Games activities, including: football, cricket, rounders, badminton, indoor athletics, athletics, gymnastics, multi-sports, judo, and dance.
+This also coincides with cross curricular activities with children enjoying Active Maths through the Maths of the Day programme, the Daily Mile which takes place at lunchtime for those children who wish to articipate and Rise and Shine weekly to improve children’s activity levels.